zkoss/zkessentials-book/README.md

 you made on components will automatically reflect on users' browser and ZK handles underlying communication for you.

-ZK application developed in server-centric way can easily access Java EE technology stack and integrate many great third party Java frameworks like Spring or Hibernate.
-Moreover, ZK also supports client-centric development that allows you to customize visual effect, or handle user actions at client side.
+ZK application developed in a server-centric way can easily access Java EE technology stack and integrate many great third party Java frameworks like Spring or Hibernate.
+Moreover, ZK also supports client-centric development that allows you to customize visual effect or handle user actions at the client side.

 # About This Book